-ECON 2010: Principles of Economics: Microeconomics
+ECON 2020: Principles of Economics: Macroeconomics

-This course studies demand and supply, consumer behavior, the theory of business enterprise, the operation of competitive and monopolistic markets, and the forces determining income distribution.
-A full introduction to economic principles warrants completion of both ECON 2010 and 2020.
-Students planning to take both semesters of economic principles are advised to take ECON 2010 first
+Studies the determinants of aggregate economic activity, the effects of monetary and fiscal policy upon national income, and economic policy toward unemployment and inflation.
+A full introduction to economic principles warrants completion of both Econ 2010 and 2020.
+Students planning to take both semesters of economic principles are advised to take Econ 2010 first, though this is not required.
+The department recommends Econ 2010 to students intending to take only one semester of principles.